On this page:

 5G is just another application of radio technology.
 There is nothing unique to 5G that would make it interact differently with the body than other radiofrequency fields (radio signals).
 For this reason all the previous research on radiofrequency (RF) fields and health also tells us about the effects and safe levels of 5G.
 You can read about this at Research into non-ionising radiation.

 Measurements on 5G sites show that exposures are similar to or lower than those from existing cellular technologies.

 The Ministry does not know of any countries that have banned 5G because of health concerns.
-While it has been claimed that Switzerland, Japan and the city of Brussels have banned 5G, Switzerland already has 5G sites operating (it will cover 90% of the country by the end of 2019), Japan also has 5G and Brussels has an agreement with operators to deploy it.
+While it has been claimed that Switzerland, Japan and the city of Brussels have banned 5G, Switzerland already has commercial 5G services covering much of the country, Japan also has 5G and Brussels has an agreement with operators to deploy it.
 This agreement includes relaxation of Brussels’ current strict exposure limits.
 The European Union 5G Observatory maintains reliable, up-to-date information on the deployment of 5G in the European Union and many other places.

 There is a lot of contradictory information about 5G and health on the internet.
 How do I know what to trust?

 When looking at information on the internet or any other source, it is important to distinguish between advocacy and considered, impartial assessment of research.
 An impartial assessment starts with no preconceived conclusions, considers all the relevant research, assesses it for its strengths and weaknesses and draws conclusions based on that assessment.
 Advocacy, on the other hand, presents selected information to support a particular viewpoint and does not attempt to weigh up the merits of competing viewpoints.

 The same considerations apply to ‘scientist appeals’ about 5G.
 Science is not conducted by appeals or voting, but by careful analysis of the evidence.
 The opinions of scientists are only as good as the evidence presented to support them.